 As a benefit to me, it turns out that I like the sound from my Quad’s better when I moved them out of my office into the larger living room space.
 I also prefer the sound of my Gallo’s in my smaller office space- or at least more than I liked the sound of my Quad’s in this room.
 And, probably most importantly, I was motivated to finally run a ground wire to the electrical outlet box in my front room.
 There had always been a slight hum when using the turntable in this room, but with the Quad’s in place that slight hum grew to became intolerable.
 I’d been planning to connect a ground wire for a couple of years, or ever since I placed a stereo system in this room, so I’ve been able to check that task off my list.

-Finally, the fidelity of the Quad’s may not come across as ideally as it should in the video, only because I did no real listening to these speakers sitting down in the living room before Jana arrived.
-It was only after her visit that I noted their tipped back angle sounded quite good while standing, and not as good while seated where Alfredo’s head, or mine, is positioned when sitting.
-But Jana did not come to my house with the intent of fixing the sound in my system.
-Her purpose was to record the sound in my system as it would be listened to by me.
-That I wasn’t actually listening to this system as it was set up before Jana’s visit matters not now.
-I’ve corrected the tilt back of the speakers and am open to Jana returning at any time for another two days of recording the improved sound.
-Just kidding, of course, although, she is more than welcome to visit my home any time she wants.
-And, maybe next time I’ll even have something better for Alfredo to listen to!
+Finally, the fidelity of the Quad’s may not come across as ideally as I would have liked it, only because I did no real listening to these speakers sitting down in the living room before Jana arrived.
+It was only after her visit that I noted their tipped back angle sounded quite good while standing, but perhaps somewhat less focussed while seated where Alfredo’s head, or mine, is positioned when sitting.
+I’ve since then corrected the tilt back of the speakers and am open to Jana returning at any time for more recording of whatever combination of components she finds an interest in capturing.
+I wish her the best of luck in whatever direction her career takes her and I will definitely be enthusiastically following her work.